Dragon201701/NonblockingAsyncSGD/README.md

-# Non-blocking Synchronous SGD: a novel communication scheme for distributed deep learning (HPML Final-Project)
+# Non-blocking Synchronous SGD: a novel communication scheme for distributed deep learning

 This repository is for NYU High Performance Computing for Machine Learning Final-Project.